RoseMarieW/advent-of-code-2022/README.md

+ReSharper Branch - Kyle and Taylor have been strongly encouraging me to utilize resharper.
+Therefore, the main branch is for my initial gut implementation and this branch is for the cleaner resharper version.
+I am keeping it a separate branch so that I can compare and see my common mistakes/improvements that can be made

 Thank you to https://github.com/sindrekjr/AdventOfCodeBase A thank you to the generous person(s) who created this template to utilize.
 It makes life a lot faster and convenient when others are open with their work.
 I do not claim to have created any portions of the template.
 However, the solutions are my own so feel free to judge and leave comments about how I can improve!
 Thank you!